It’s hard watching someone make mistakes, especially if you already know how to avoid them.

 In other words, micromanaging employees doesn’t just breed resentment.
 It makes them dependent on further micromanagement to do their jobs.

-Finally, micromanagement isn’t in any way scalable.
+And of course, micromanagement isn’t in any way scalable.

 Think about it – someone is having to spend every moment of their day reviewing the fine details of what their team is doing.
 Scaling up means that said team would either grow or take on new duties.
 Either would mean a huge increase in the information available.